Matrix Decomposition and Applications: Existence of Bidiagonal Decomposition: Three Approaches

-\end{mdframed} We present in a way where a right Householder reflector $\bL_i$ follows from a left one $\bH_i$.
-However, a trivial error that might be employed is that we do the left ones altogether, and the right ones follow.
-That is, a bidiagonal decomposition is a combination of a QR decomposition and a Hessenberg decomposition.
-Nevertheless, this is problematic, the right Householder reflector $\bL_1$ will destroy the zeros introduced by the left ones.
-Therefore, the left and right reflectors need to be employed in an interleaved manner to introduce back the zeros.
+In our implementation, each right Householder reflector $\bL_i$ follows immediately after its corresponding left reflector $\bH_i$.
+A common mistake is to apply all the left reflectors first, followed by all the right reflectors, which essentially combines a QR decomposition with a Hessenberg decomposition.
+However, this method is problematic because applying the right reflector $\bL_1$ after all left reflectors would undo the zeros introduced by the latter.
+To preserve the structure, the left and right reflectors must be applied in an interleaved fashion to maintain and reinforce the zero patterns.

-The Golub-Kahan bidiagonalization is not the most efficient way to calculate the bidiagonal decomposition.
-It requires $\sim 4mn^2-\frac{4}{3}n^3$ flops to compute a bidiagonal decomposition of an $m\times n$ matrix with $m>n$.
-Further, if $\bU, \bV$ are needed explicitly, additional $\sim 4m^2n-2mn^2 + 2n^3$ flops are required \citep{lu2021numerical}.
+Although the Golub--Kahan bidiagonalization is effective, it is not the most computationally efficient approach for calculating a bidiagonal decomposition.
+For an $m\times n$ matrix with $m>n$, the method requires $\sim 4mn^2-\frac{4}{3}n^3$ flops to compute a bidiagonal decomposition.
+Furthermore, if the explicit computation of the orthogonal matrices $\bU$ and $\bV$ is also required, an additional $\sim 4m^2n-2mn^2 + 2n^3$ flops are needed \citep{lu2021numerical}.

-\paragraph{LHC Bidiagonalization} Nevertheless, when $m\gg n$, we can extract the square triangular matrix (i.e., the QR decomposition) and apply the Golub-Kahan diagonalization on the square $n\times n$ matrix.
-This is known as the \textit{Lawson-Hanson-Chan (LHC) bidiagonalization} \citep{lawson1995solving, chan1982improved} and the procedure is shown in Figure~\ref{fig:lhc-bidiagonal}.
-The LHC bidiagonalization starts by computing the QR decomposition $\bA = \bQ\bR$.
-Then follows by applying the Golub-Kahan process such that $\widetilde{\bR} = \widetilde{\bU} \widetilde{\bB} \bV^\top$ where $\widetilde{\bR}$ is the square $n\times n$ triangular submatrix inside $\bR$.
-Append $\widetilde{\bU}$ into
+\paragraph{LHC Bidiagonalization.} Nevertheless, when $m\gg n$, we can extract a square triangular matrix through QR decomposition and then apply the Golub--Kahan bidiagonalization to the resulting $n\times n$ square triangular matrix.
+This procedure, known as the \textit{Lawson-Hanson-Chan (LHC) bidiagonalization} \citep{lawson1995solving, chan1982improved}, is illustrated in Figure~\ref{fig:lhc-bidiagonal}.
+The LHC bidiagonalization begins with the full QR decomposition of $\bA$, expressed as $\bA = \bQ\bR$, where $\bQ\in\real^{m\times m}$ is orthogonal and $\bR\in\real^{m\times n}$ is upper triangular.
+Next, the Golub--Kahan process is applied to the square $n\times n$ triangular submatrix $\widetilde{\bR}$ within $\bR$, resulting in $\widetilde{\bR} = \widetilde{\bU} \widetilde{\bB} \bV^\top$.
+The matrices $\widetilde{\bU}$ and $\widetilde{\bB} $ are then appended to form